What Scholarships are Available for ABA Students?

 Psychology Scholarships

-If you cast a wider net to include programs in psychology that include a BCBA course sequence, you’ll still most certainly meet the requirements for board certification, plus you’ll find more scholarship opportunities.
+If you cast a wider net to include psychology programs with behavior-analytic coursework that meets BACB certification requirements, you’ll still meet the requirements for board certification, plus you’ll find more scholarship opportunities.

 These can range from small grants like the $1,000 American Psychological Foundation grants, all the way up to $25,000 fellowships like the Elizabeth Munsterberg Child Psychology Graduate Student award.